 3C) A third student in the group designs the interface for one DC motor.
 The interface must allow for the software to control direction and power.
-Controlling direction will require an H-bridge, and controlling power will require PWM output from the microcontroller.
+Controlling direction will be handled via the H-bridges on the motor board, and controlling power will require PWM output from the microcontroller.
 This motor interface need not be integrated into the other components in Lab 6 (integration will occur in Lab 7).